-For bond funds, there is a close link with provisions in UCITS and creditor rights.
-UCITS funds have strict lending and borrowing requirements and specific leverage restrictions, and creditor rights pertain to the ability of a debt holder to recover claims.
-Under the legal substitutes hypothesis, UCITS bond funds are more likely to be adopted in countries with weaker creditor rights legal regimes since fund managers cannot exceed the maximum allowable UCITS leverage which thereby makes UCITS funds less risky relative to non-UCITS funds.
-In contrast, under the legal complements hypothesis, UCITS bond funds are more likely to be adopted in countries with stronger creditor rights legal regimes since fund managers are constrained in their ability to risk shift given the leverage restrictions from the fund.
-In a country with weak creditor rights, non-UCITS fund managers can pursue excessively risky strategies of higher leveraged returns, which maximizes the upside potential reward to the fund manager at the expense of the fund's investors.
+For bond funds, there is a close link between UCITS provisions and creditor rights.
+UCITS funds have strict lending and borrowing requirements and specific leverage restrictions, 10 and creditor rights pertain to a debtholder's ability to recover claims.
+Under the legal substitute hypothesis, UCITS bond funds are more likely to be adopted in countries with legal regimes with weaker creditor rights since funds less risky than non-UCITS funds.
+In contrast, under the legal complement hypothesis, UCITS bond funds are more likely to be adopted in countries with legal regimes with stronger creditor rights since fund managers are constrained in their ability to shift risks, given the fund's leverage restrictions.
+In a country with weak creditor rights, non-UCITS fund managers can pursue the excessively risky strategies of higher-leveraged returns, which maximizes their upside potential rewards at the expense of the fund's investors.

-&lt;sup>10See, e.g., the requirements detailed here: http://ey.mobi/Publication/vwLUAssets/ucits-and-new-alternative- ucits-jan11/\$FILE/UCITS%20and%20New%20Alternative%20UCITS%20January%202011.pdf
+10See, e.g., the requirements detailed here: http://ey.mobi/Publication/vwLUAssets/ucits-and-new-alternative ucits-jan11/\$FILE/UCITS%20and%20New%20Alternative%20UCITS%20January%202011.pdf

-In our empirical analyses, we assess the relative importance of the marginal benefits to investors versus the marginal costs to fund managers by ascertaining whether or not the data indicate that fund managers spread voluntary provisions of UCITS funds to countries with weak or strong legal conditions, and consider substantive matters of law for anti-director and creditor rights as well as matters of enforcement.
+Our empirical analyses assess the relative importance of the marginal benefits to investors versus the marginal costs to fund managers by ascertaining whether the data indicate that fund managers spread voluntary provisions of UCITS funds to countries with weak or strong legal conditions, and consider substantive matters of law for anti-director and creditor rights, as well as matters of enforcement.